Optimal Path-Planning with Random Breakdowns: INTRODUCTION

 The range of path-planning methods used in the robotics and optimal control literature is truly broad (see \cite{Diks} -\cite{AltonMitchell3} for some examples).
 Our approach is based on dynamic programming in continuous state and time: we obtain globally optimal trajectories by solving Hamilton-Jacobi-Bellman PDEs.
 This is a popular framework (e.g., \cite{garrido2016planning} -\cite{parkinson2020navigation}), particularly suitable when the state space is low-dimensional.
 But we note that our main ideas are also suitable for modifying popular discrete state path-planning methods in higher dimensions~\cite{kavraki1996probabilistic, lavalle1998rapidly}.

-Our model and the computational approach are quite general, but here we describe them for isotropic problems only, primarily to simplify the exposition.
+We limit our discussion to a simplified isotropic model of robot dynamics, primarily to streamline the exposition.
+However, our framework is quite general and can be extended to the case of anisotropic dynamics or to more realistic, curvature-constrained models \cite{takei2013constrained}.
 We start by describing the problem statement and the structure of the governing PDEs for three path-planning scenarios in Section \ref{sec:general_setting}.
-We then present an iterative numerical method for solving these PDEs (Section \ref{sec:numerics}) and results of computational experiments (Section \ref{sec:numerical_results}).
+We then present a novel iterative numerical method for solving these PDEs (Section \ref{sec:numerics}) and results of computational experiments (Section \ref{sec:numerical_results}).
 Most of our test problems use synthetic data to illustrate the effects of system parameters on optimal trajectories, but the last example is more realistic and is based on terrain data for a region of Mars near Jezero crater~\cite{christensen2009jmars}.
 We conclude by discussing future extensions in Section \ref{sec:conclusion}.